zack-bitcoin/amoveo/docs/design/transaction_types.md

 This transaction adds 256 bits of data to the existence tree.
 This is done to prove that certain data existed at a certain time.
 The virtual machine can verify that data exists in the existence tree.

-# burn

-This destroys some coins in a provable way.
-There will be a merkel tree that stores by address.
-It stores the number of coins that that address has burned.
-Anyone holding the private key for that address can prove how big of a burn they did.

 [transaction types are the ways to modify blockchain consensus state.
 All the consensus state is stored in trees.
 Read about the trees here](trees.md)